AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 - Opera

 MSAL.js has also been tested and supports the following browsers with Promise polyfills:
-Support for these browsers will be dropped in the next major version of `@azure/msal-browser` (v3).

 - IE 11
 - Edge (Legacy)

+Keep [these steps](./docs/internet-explorer.md) in mind when using MSAL.js with IE or Edge Legacy.
+Support for these browsers will be dropped in the next major version of `@azure/msal-browser` (v3).

 MSAL.js also supports the following environments: